 The Foreign Relations of the United States (FRUS) series presents the official documentary historical record of major U.S. foreign policy decisions and significant diplomatic activity.
 Search within the volumes, or browse them by administration.

-Although no longer published, Hathi Trust Digital Library contains full text scans of the catalog beginning in 1921/22 (no. 307-318) along with some supplements and indexes.
+Although no longer published, Hathi Trust Digital Library contains full text scans of the many volumes of the catalog beginning in 1895, along with some supplements and indexes.
 These can be used to find the citations to Statutes at Large, Public Laws, and more.